The Wire

 Do you know how trees help you?

-“The cooling effect under a shade tree can amount to a 20-degree difference,” according to OPPD senior utility forester Mike Norris.
-People living, working and playing outside during heat waves welcome that shade, one of the many benefits of trees.
+“The cooling effect under a shade tree can amount to a 20 degree difference,” said Mike Norris, OPPD senior utility forester.
+People working and playing outside during heat waves welcome that shade, one of the many benefits of trees.

-Norris said these are a few ways trees benefit communities.
-For the past 27 years, he has worked with OPPD’s Forestry group to educate the public about trees, especially why it is important to plant the right tree in the right place.
+For the past 27 years, Morris has worked with OPPD’s Forestry group to educate the public about trees, especially why it is important to plant the right tree in the right place.

 One way Norris does that is by directing people to OPPD’s Arboretum at 108th and Blondo streets in northwest Omaha.
 The 26-acre facility has hundreds of trees and other plantings, providing beauty year-round.
 Signage and plant markers help educate visitors as to what they are seeing.